 A new window inside the old one.
 A replacement window is sized to fit inside an existing window frame after the sash units have been removed.
 Copyright @ 2002 The Family Handyman magazine.
 All Rights Reserved.

-- Seal and insulate the shim space.
+Other options are to seal and insulate the shim space and to add window weatherstripping.
 To access the shim space, the window casing (trim) will need to be removed.
 The same casing can usually be reinstalled after sealing and insulating are done.

-- Add window weatherstripping.
-If your windows are loose in their jambs or don't close securely, this upgrade will reduce energy losses significantly.
+If your windows are loose in their jambs or don't close securely, weatherstripping will reduce energy losses significantly.
 Dr. Energy Saver will determine which types of weatherstripping are compatible with your windows, and then properly install the weatherstripping to help make your windows perform better.

 This video talks about installing low-e basement replacement windows.